attila-lendvai/maru/README.md

 - revive all the goodies in the `piumarta` branch, but in a structured way
 - replace the hand-written parser in `eval.l` with something generated by the [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) generator
-- compile to, and bootstrap on the bare metal of some interesting target
+- compile to, and bootstrap on the bare metal of some interesting target (C64? an ARM board?)
 - rewrite the build process in Maru; eliminate dependency on GNU Make

 ### History